 Pro tip: combine walk + funicular

 The Lower Town to Upper Town transition (Saint-Roch to Old Quebec) is downhill on the way in (15 min), uphill on the way back (15-20 min).
 Best strategy: walk down in the morning, take the funicular ($4) or bus #800 RTC up at the end of the day when you're tired.
 Best of both worlds.
+Prefer the view to the climb?
+Our #1104 Matisse Penthouse sits on the 11th floor with a panoramic outlook over the Lower Town.

 Stay where you don't need a car